kyr0/kyr0/README.md

 ### Hey 👋, I'm Aron :)

-I've been [developing open source software](https://aron-homberg.de/projects) since my teens.
-When I'm not programming, I'm producing [music](https://aron-homberg.de/music).
-Maybe you're stranded here because you're a happy user of my open source projects, one of my programming students, a developer, producer, or fan.

-If that's the case, please consider buying me a coffee:
+## a software engineer and writer who is interested in music

+I’ve been developing [software](https://aron-homberg.de/projects) since my teens (that’s 25+ years now).
+You can ask me basically anything about web development.
+When I’m not programming, I’m probably producing [music](https://aron-homberg.de/music).

+If I was able to help you or if you happen to be a user of my software products or libraries, please consider a small donation:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E2C76PG)

+...as building all this is quite cost intensive in subscription fees, software licenses and tools.

 Thank you!! ☺️